 BA in Interdisciplinary Studies/Concentration in Education Studies

-In addition to the University Curriculum and the College of Arts and Sciences Curriculum requirements, students majoring in Interdisciplinary Studies/Concentration in Education Studies must meet the following requirements for graduation:
+Students majoring in Interdisciplinary Studies/Concentration in Education Studies must meet the following requirements for graduation:

 |Interdisciplinary Studies Core Courses|